The Amazing Tales of Princess Amelia

 Everyone gathered around in awe as the sphere became clearer and then entirely see-through, but with what looked like real tiny people inside gesturing and talking in a strange language.
 Suddenly part of the realistic image grew bigger and filled the sphere with a pretty woman’s head, life-size, with the most beautiful long blonde hair, moving about as she talked, with piercing blue eyes that looked right out at them, and sparkling white teeth revealing a beautiful smile.
 Grandpa moved around the sphere and realized that he could see the back of her head from behind, and walk right around what looked like a real person inside.
 A man’s head then came into view and then they got smaller again until you could see them both talking face to face from the chest up.
 The voices were clear and Amelia wished that she could understand what they were saying, as did everyone else in the room.

 The messenger returned with the armed guards and they all stood there gawking in shock.
 Grandpa was getting a little sore holding up Amelia and suggested she go to her daddy for a bit while he look around the pedestal a little more.
 As he placed her down on the floor a green and red square appeared on the outside of the sphere, on four sides, but with the moving images and voices still proceeding behind.
 Grandpa had an idea and touched the red square on his side of the sphere.
 The sphere immediately went black and silent again.
-“Oh no what happened?” cried Michelle.
+“Oh no what happened?” cried Stephania.
 Grandpa quietly whispered to Amelia “ Touch it again darling” and lifted her up.
 Again the globe awoke to her touch and the little man and woman were still talking inside.
 He then lowered her to the floor and the red and green squares again appeared.
 “Don’t touch it please!” he told the others and this time he touched the green square and the squares disappeared but the show continued.
 Somehow Amelia’s protection charm was recognized by whoever built these devices.
 Now that was interesting, thought Grandpa.

 He must send word to Merklin to come as soon as possible, with more of the charm material, but that could take months, as he could still be exploring some distant land.
 He had used particles of the same charm material in the molten metals with which he forged the ExCaleebra swords, daggers and lances.
 He knew in a flash, before he even tried it, that the globe would work when touched while he wore his dagger, which it did.
 Amelia was fascinated and secretly touched her charm pendant against the yellow flattened wheel rim.
 She couldn’t see anything from standing on the floor and again asked grandpa to lift her up again when King Jay asked “What are these glowing symbols Pop?” pointing to the top of the yellow rim.
 All around the inner rim below the sphere had appeared a repeated pattern of ten symbols.
 “We need the scribe quickly” he ordered a guard who dashed off running.
 “I can copy them” said Amelia “Mummy please pass me the red stick and that pad” she said pointing at the table.
 Grandpa handed Amelia to King Jay gently so that he could concentrate on the symbols and his book.
 Four of the symbols were triangles pointing up, down and sideways.
 He touched the sideways arrows and the image inside the globe rotated left or right accordingly.
 The up and down arrows increased and decreased the sound of the talking in the globe.
 The circle with a red dot inside allowed him to zoom in on any part of the moving image and the circle next to it with a x inside allowed him to zoom out again.
 The other four symbols were even more interesting.
 The first was a block of eight small squares, each with a different marking.
 Touching these in turn changes the images to what looked like views inside different rooms, including one which showed what looked like six large cages.
 With a gasp of horror, they could see that in one of the cages there was a Terraloon lying down, either dead or asleep.
 The other five cage doors were open and the cages empty.
 A chill of dread ran up Grandpa’s spine and fearful murmuring filled the room.
 “We don’t know how old this image is so don’t be too alarmed” said King El, but there was something about the light in the room that indicated a live scene and not a still image.
 The last three of the eight squares showed different views of a large almost circular sunlit area, surrounded by sheer high cliff walls on all sides, with a stream, trees, fields, overgrown vegetable patches, little cube shaped huts but right there in the middle of the sunlit crater, and which attracted gasps and comments, was a large boat-like vessel, lying slightly tilted, on just dry land and rocks.
 Compared to the size of the trees, it looked impossibly large and even more incomprehensibly, made of metals and not timber.
 “What the blazers is that?” exclaimed Matthew loudly.
 Everyone started talking at once about what they had seen.
 “It is possible” said Grandpa loudly, demanding silence, “that these images are of what lays beyond that door”.
 They all looked toward the unopened door nervously.
 “However before we decide on how best to proceed let me test these remaining symbols”.